betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * Any issues with sufficient interest are moved to *In Progress*.
 An *In Progress* issue must have an **Author** and an **EB Member** who is different from the **Author**.
      The **EB Member** will be the assignee of the issue.
-The **Author** will be indicated by a reference at the top of the first comment in the issue (*not* an @ reference).
+The **Author** will be indicated by a reference at the top of the first comment in the issue (*not* an **@** reference, use  `Author:Foo1`, `Author:Foo2` to allow for searches).
 Finally, a deadline is set by assigning a milestone.
+   * An issue with sufficient interest but no ready author or EB member is moved to *Ready For Development*.
+1. Issues in *Ready For Development* are handled as follows
+   * An issue is moved to *In Progress* if a EB member is set as assignee and confirmed author recorded in main issue body in the first line.
 1. Issues in *In Progress* are handled as follows
    * Issues in jeopardy of making deadline are reviewed and discussed.
 Authors are nudged and/or deadlines are adjusted.